As anybody who has undergone the trials and trauma of surgery for weight loss will tell you. It is not an easy, quick fix to a great body.

 Why choose Gastric Bypass Surgery?

-- Due to the dramatic weight loss secondary health conditions can occur.
+- Due to dramatic weight loss, secondary health conditions can occur.
 But also improvements for High blood pressure, diabetes, heart disease and sleep apnea.
 These are associated with Class II and III obesity are greatly improved with lasting effects.